NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 </a>

-### Important - Be a Responsible Citizen - Please Donate or Buy our License
+## Important - Please Donate or Buy our License

 We appreciate open-source and sharing and collaberation but sad reality is that we dont make any money from our open source contribution.
 Zero Earnings.